 To do so, start by identifying questions travelers considering visiting places you operate in ask Google.
 An enterprise SEO solution like seoClarity, for example, offers capabilities that help uncover those needs and questions.

-Content Fusion, our AI-powered content editor helps you understand the entire topic better.
-This is particularly useful if the person writing content doesn’t have the expert-level knowledge about it.
+To understand the topic better and write about it authoritatively, use Content Fusion, our AI-powered content editor.
+This is particularly useful if the person writing content doesn’t have expertise about the subject.

 #2.
 Use Correct Hreflang Tags

 Hreflang tags help Google know which version of the content (i.e., in which language) to show for a particular user.
 And for the most part, using them rarely poses challenges.